 Discusses distribution network from how products enter to final destination, including reliability of distribution systems, distribution centers, ports, etc.

-There are several foreign retail chains in the Serbian market, including regional and international players.
+There are several foreign retail chains in Serbia, including regional and international players.
 Foreign retail chains maintain two-thirds of the total retail market.
 Consumer malls and shopping centers have become popular in Serbia.
 However, there are not many American specialty shops.
 The key to success is offering an increasing variety of new products and services to the Serbian consumer.

 Capital goods normally are sold directly to manufacturers and businesses.
 A good agent is essential when selling capital goods or machinery to businesses.
 The U.S. Commercial Service Serbia assists U.S. exporters in finding an agent through its International Partner Search or Gold Key Matching Service.

-Choosing a partner carefully, whether it is a local agent, representative, or distributor, is the most effective method of entering the Serbian market.
+Choosing a partner carefully, whether it is a local agent, representative, or distributor, is instrumental for entering the Serbian market.
 Such local partners can contribute to the success of a U.S. company by shortening its entry time and strengthening its market position.
 The benefits of a local partner include having a dedicated local presence that is familiar with the local language and business culture and has access to business channels.
 A local partner can take advantage of fast-breaking opportunities, absorb some expenses of doing business, and manage the logistics of importation, product marketing, and distribution.

-The U.S. Commercial Service at the U.S. Embassy in Belgrade can provide International Company Profiles (ICPs) that include detailed background checks on potential clients and representatives.
-These reports include up-to-date information on potential partners, such as bank and trade references, principals, key officers and managers, product lines, number of employees, financial data, sales volume, reputation, and market outlook.
+The U.S. Commercial Service at the U.S. Embassy in Belgrade offers International Company Profile reports (ICPs) that include detailed background checks on potential clients and representatives.
+These reports include up-to-date information on potential partners, such as bank and trade references, key officers and managers, product lines, number of employees, financial data, sales volume, reputation, and market outlook.
 For more information, please visit the U.S. Commercial Service Serbia website.

 For initial information about the companies registered in Serbia, U.S. companies may contact the following institutions directly: